mtdxc/libp2p.specs/pubsub/README.md

 ## Message Identification

 Pubsub requires to uniquely identify messages via a message ID.
-This enables a wide range of processes like de-duplication, tracking, scoring, circuit-breaking, and others.
+This enables a wide range of processes like de-duplication去重, tracking, scoring, circuit-breaking 断路, and others.

 **The `message_id` is calculated from the `Message` struct.**